bitdiff/synoptic/README.md

   - It must be contained within a class with the "[Command]" attribute.
   - The method must be public
-  - The method must only have primitive parameters (it can have no parameters too)
+  - The method must only have primitive parameters (or it can have zero parameters)
   - The method must be decorated with the [CommandAction] attribute.
   - If there are duplicate command names (either through method naming or aliasing), the command which will be resolved for execution is undefined.